TillMacher/dbDNA/README.md

 ## Settings file

-The SeqRanker pipeline collects the required information from a .xlsx file.
+The SeqRanker pipeline collects the required information from an [Excel file](https://github.com/TillMacher/dbDNA/blob/main/european_freshwater_invertebrates/settings.xlsx).
 All specifications must be entered into this file.

 Sheet 1 contains the Run parameters. **Here, the "Run" column is to be modified**